Antonín Kasper Jr.

 Antonín Kasper (5 December 1962 – 31 July 2006) also known as Toni Kasper during his racing career, was a Czech motorcycle speedway rider.
 He appeared in four Speedway World Championship finals and featured in four Speedway Grand Prix series.
 He earned 42 international caps for the Czechoslovakia national speedway team and 15 caps for the Czech Republic national speedway team.

 Career

 Kasper won the 1982 European Under-21 Championship at the Rottalstadion in Pocking, West Germany.
 He won the title, after finishing on 14 points.
 He then joined Hackney Hawks in the British leagues and rode for them in 1982 and 1983.

-In 1987, he represented the Czechoslovak national team during the final of the 1987 Speedway World Team Cup.
+In 1987, Kasper represented the Czechoslovak national team during the final of the 1987 Speedway World Team Cup.

-On 25 July 1998, he won the Continental Final, which formed part of the 1999 Speedway Grand Prix Qualification.
+On 25 July 1998, Kasper won the Continental Final, which formed part of the 1999 Speedway Grand Prix Qualification.

 Kasper rode in the United Kingdom for the Hackney Hawks from 1982 until their closure the following season at the end of 1983.
 He rode for Karlstad in Sweden in 1991.

-In 2005 Kasper was diagnosed with cancer, and he died in 2006.
+In 2005, Kasper was diagnosed with cancer, and he died in 2006.

-As a child actor he appeared in two Czech films.
+As a child actor, Kasper appeared in two Czech films.

 Family

-His father Antonín Kasper Sr. also appeared in Speedway World Championship finals.
+Kasper's father Antonín Sr. also appeared in Speedway World Championship finals.